Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 Point Guard Devin Booker

-Booker is returning to point guard after spending time alternating as a shooting guard.
+Booker bounced back and forth between point guard and shooting guard.
 A four-time NBA All-Star and 2022 All-NBA First Teamer, Booker is a shooter whose range can extend out to the 3-point line.
-Now in his 10th season, Booker became the franchise's all-time leading scorer in February.
-Book has spent his entire NBA career in Phoenix and still hopes to lead them to an NBA Title.
-Booker is the second-highest scorer on the roster, averaging 25.7 PPG.
+After ten seasons, Booker became the franchise's all-time leading scorer in February.
+Book has spent his entire NBA career in Phoenix.
+Booker is the face of the team and entering his 11th season, so we expect the Suns to restructure their roster and build around Book.

 Shooting Guard Bradley Beal